 In my early twenties I started commuting to London for the day job.
 Over a period of time the pressure of work and travelling took its toll on my health.
 My body started giving me messages, by way of physical symptoms, that it was out of balance.
 Being human I ploughed on and ignored the various ailments until my body started shouting then SCREAMING!
 It was at this point that there was no option but to do something about it.
 My sister suggested making an appointment to see a homeopath, I was more than a little sceptical.
 After a couple of appointments, taking the prescribed remedies, following the advice to make some simple lifestyle and dietary changes, I started to feel better.
 Now when I look back the list of ailments that manifested I am amazed at how tolerant the human body can be yet with the right nutrition and some gentle nudges it can recover from migraines, anxiety, insomnia, grief, hay fever, allergic rhinitis, and hormone imbalances.
 This was a turning point in my health and there was no going back.
 The necessity to see the homeopath on a monthly basis gradually reduced but periodic support kept my health on track.
 Don’t get me wrong life happens and sometimes a particular stressor would arise and I would need an appointment for an acute problem.

 A riding accident in my mid-teens sparked an interest into finding simple, natural solutions to resolve health issues.
 Firstly, yoga, osteopathy and then homeopathy, all of which I have been using for the last 30 years.
-A chance meeting with a newly qualified Homeopath, encouraged me to study the therapy for four years.
-The course was practical and not only covered Homeopathy but iridology, flower essences, herbs, nutrition and supplements.
+A chance meeting with a newly qualified Homeopath, encouraged me to study the therapy for four years at the College of Practical Homeopathy in London.
+The course not only covered Homeopathy but iridology, flower essences, herbs, nutrition and supplements.
 Another major turning point, not only for my health but for my family’s health too.

 CPD is important to any practitioner and the Homeobotanicals training has extended my outlook.
 This range is designed to effectively treat most acute and chronic health conditions, bringing the person back into balance.